 If you see "Transcripts Not Received" on your dashboard, this means that you're still missing a transcript.
 You should open the application and see which school doesn't have a check mark.
 If all schools have check marks, this means you have transfer credits that we need a transcript for and should have email you about.

-Transcripts must be ordered from the school(s) attended and sent directly to NPS.
+Official transcripts must be ordered from all undergraduate and graduate institution(s) attended and delivered directly to NPS.
 Our office accepts both paper and electronic transcripts.
 We do not accept copies of transcripts from the applicant, this would deem the transcripts as unofficial.

 Our mailing address for paper transcripts is as follows:

 Monterey, CA 93943-5006